citizensadvice/page-fragmentor/README.md

 By default a `<tr>` has `break-inside: avoid`.
 Without this breaks may happen within a table cell, which may lead to cells changing columns.

-Oversized table cells, theads or captions may lead to unpredictable results.
+Oversized table cells, `<thead>`s or `<caption>`s may lead to unpredictable results.

 ### Lists and counters

 If an `<ol>` is fragmented the `start` property is set on the new fragment to preserve numbering.

 If you use counters, be sure to check they still count across pages as expected.

+### Styling fragmented elements

+If an element is split across a page then the attribute `data-fragemented-start="true"` will be added to the initial part, and `data-fragemented-end="true"` will be added to the second part.

+Use this to modify, for example borders or padding.

 ### Events